-The placement process begins the semester before the practicum is to start.
+The placement process begins in the semester prior to the practicum year in question.
 The A-DCT along with faculty coordinator(s) review previous placements and contacts the placement supervisor or director at each agency to determine if the site is able to provide training for the upcoming semester or year.
 Once a roster of available sites has been developed, the assignment process begins.